connewm/inVested/README.md

 Tell users how to use the application.

 ### Prerequisites
+*** a bunch of pip installs required for scraper and sentiment stuff, list here later

-Tell users what they need to run the application.
+*** possible to include install script that can just be run after cloning Tell users what they need to run the application.

 ## Testing